Displacement energy of Lagrangian 3-spheres: A second deformed Floer complex

 \begin{proposition} The intersection model gives a cohomology theory

-with coefficients $\Lambda_{0}/ T^{2E}\Lambda_{0}$. \end{proposition} \begin{proof} We need to show that the square of the differential is zero.
-It can be done by the same argument as in Proposition 5.4, using the assumption that both $S\cap \phi(L)=\emptyset$ and $S\cap L=\emptyset$.
-Since $H_{t}$ is $C^{2}$-small, two Lagrangians $L$ and $\phi(L)$ both satisfy Condition 1.1 with a common $J$.
-And the counts of holomorphic disks with Maslov index two are the same.
+with coefficients $\Lambda_{0}/ T^{E}\Lambda_{0}$. \end{proposition} \begin{proof} We need to show that the square of the differential is zero.
+It can be done by the same argument as before, using the assumption that both $S\cap \phi(L)=\emptyset$ and $S\cap L=\emptyset$.
+Moreover, since $H_{t}$ is $C^{2}$-small such that $L$ and $\phi(L)$ both satisfy Condition \ref{condition} with a common $J$.
+And the counts of holomorphic disks with Maslov index two, under the energy bound $E_{+}$, are the same.
 Hence possible disk bubbles on $L$ and $\phi(L)$ cancel with each other.
-Then the proof in Proposition 5.4 works for this intersection model.
+Then the proof in Proposition \ref{square} works for this intersection model.

 For a general Hamiltonian perturbation, there may be wall-crossing phenomenon for holomorphic disks with Maslov index two.
 So this intersection model is only defined with a small perturbation. \end{proof}